 Many of us, as we were growing up, unconsciously morphed ourselves into someone our parents wanted us to be.
-This adaptive strategy made us feel safe, it assured that we would survive, it kept us accepted by our parents and caregivers.
+This adaptive strategy made us feel safe, it assured us that we would survive, it kept us accepted by our parents and caregivers.
 Some of the choices that we made as children served our development […]Continue Reading...
 No Comments.

 I’ve been reflecting on some of the elements that fell into place and became my companions in the search for my true home.
 The following five “states of being” felt like anchor, something I could come back to again and again: 1.
 Being in supportive and nourishing relationships with friends and family For […]Continue Reading...
 No Comments.

 It’s been two weeks since I’ve been back from Israel.
 150 of us, from 37 countries started an incredible journey of integrating our collective and intergeneration traumas, through a project called “Pocket Project.”
 I had a rich and intense time learning about trauma, integrating parts of my own shadow and meeting amazing people and colleagues who […]Continue Reading...
 No Comments.